z0on/AFS-analysis-with-moments/README.md

 done

 CONTRAST=p12 # name of the run, can be anything ARGS="p1 p2 16 16 0.02 0.005" # pop1, pop2, projection for pop1, projection for pop2, mutation rate (per genotyped portion of the genome per generation), generation time in thousands of years.
 Population names can be anything.
-Projections shoudl be rounded 0.8*2N for each population - in the case here, each population had 10 individuals sampled from it.
+For ANGSD-derived SFS, projections should be 0.8*2N for each population (ronded to integer); in the case shown here, each population was represented by 10 individuals.

 >modsel.p12.1
 for B in `seq 1 10`; do